Hello……! Stop…Stop. I know you are looking for Traditional Sweet Dishes for Gurupurab.

 - Jalebi with Rabri: Jalebi is a type of Indian dessert made from flour, sugar and milk.
-It is very popular in India.
+It is one of the very popular traditional sweet dishes in India.
 Jalebi originated in ancient Persia, where it was known as ‘Zalabiya.’
 The dish was brought to India by Persian traders and became popularized under the name ‘Jalebi.’

 Jalebi is served hot, dipped in sugar syrup with Rabri (condensed milk) on top.
 Rabri is a food item made from milk, sugar, and cardamom.
 It is a popular Indian dessert.
 The word “Rabri” means “a thick liquid”.
 Rabri has usually been served with Jalebi.

 - Khajoor Barfi: Khajoor Barfi is a type of Indian sweet made with dried dates and milk.
 The most important ingredients are dates and milk.
 The milk is boiled until it becomes thick, and then the dates are added.
 The mixture is then left to cool down before it is cut into squares or diamond shapes.
 Khajoor Barfi can be eaten any time of the day, but it is usually served as a dessert after lunch or dinner.